-From 2017 to 2018, revenue from home-sharing listings in China rose by 37.5% to 16.5 billion RMB.
-It is predicted that revenue from vacation rentals in China will show an annual growth rate of 9.2% from 2019 to 2023 which will result in a market volume of US\$13,307 by 2023.
+From 2017 to 2018, revenue from home-sharing listings in China rose by 37.5% to 16.5 billion RMB.33

 Though the home share market in China is still in its early stages of development, the market shows signs of economic opportunity.
-There has been a rise of vacation rentals resulting from Chinese consumers' pursuit of high-quality travel experiences, and family trips have been a key driver in growth of China's vacation rental and homestay services.
-According to the Ministry of Agriculture
+There has been a rise of vacation rentals resulting from Chinese consumers' pursuit of high-quality travel experiences.34 According to the Ministry of Agriculture and Rural Affairs of China, in 2018 over 3 billion tourists visited rural resorts which collected revenues of more than 800 billion RMB.35 In October 2018, the China State Council released an action plan for

-&lt;sup>30 "Who wins and who loses when platforms like Airbnb disrupt housing?
+30 "Who wins and who loses when platforms like Airbnb disrupt housing?
 And how do you regulate it?", University of New South Wales B News, November 2018

-&lt;sup>31 "China Airbnb rival Xiazhu.com raises nearly \$300 million from Jack Ma fund", Reuters, October 2018
+31 "China Airbnb rival Xiazhu.com raises nearly \$300 million from Jack Ma fund", Reuters, October 2018